zeek/zeek-docs/doc/scripts/base/frameworks/input/main.zeek.rst

    including after an update.

-   :name: Name of the input stream.
+   :param name: Name of the input stream.

-   :source: String that identifies the data source (such as the filename).
+   :param source: String that identifies the data source (such as the filename).

 Functions
 #########